JonathanGarson/keyword_finder/README.md

 keyword_finder
 ==============================

-This project objective is to isolate keyword in some paragraphs in order to fasten the reading of docx or txt files
+This project objective is to isolate keyword in some paragraphs in order to fasten the reading of docx or txt files.
+It will generate a unique docx file containing all the extracted paragraphs.
+Can also be used to extract contextual sentences in order to provide examples in training an NLP Model (please see my other repos on [spacy](https://github.com/JonathanGarson/spacy_NER_2023), on [CamemBERT](https://github.com/JonathanGarson/CamemBERT_NER_2023) or [GPT](https://github.com/JonathanGarson/gpt_2023).

+There is no need to use the code as the app has been [deployed](https://streamlitkeyword.lab.sspcloud.fr/) online.

 Project Organization
 ------------